How to Get Cast on HBO’s New ‘Harry Potter’ Series

 Nearly three decades ago, author J.K.
 Rowling mesmerized readers with the wizarding world of “Harry Potter.”
 With seven novels, eight original films, three prequel movies, and a Broadway production, the franchise has grown like no other.
 Even now, as multiple generations continue to debate the merits of Gryffindor and Slytherin, “Harry Potter” keeps expanding.
 HBO is set to adapt the books into a 10-season series, reviving the beloved characters with a show that promises to stay true to the books.

 But do mere Muggles have what it takes to join the ranks of the world’s most wondrous wizards?
-The series is already starting its casting process, and an open call was held for Harry, Hermione, and Ron.
-To learn more about how to apply for the starring roles, let this be your go-to resource.
-This guide features everything you need to know about securing your seat in the audition room, including casting tips from the franchise’s most famous veterans.
+The series is currently in production in the U.K., which means opportunities to join the series are likely.
+To learn more about how to apply for these roles, this guide features everything you need to know about securing your seat in the audition room, including casting tips from the franchise’s most famous veterans.

 JUMP TO